Aditya88Gupta/Info-Vault/README.md

 Given the current circumstances, it has been difficult for the student to become more aware and

-explore different domains except for their course subjects
+explore different domains except for their course subjects.</div>

-Objective
+#### Objective

-Given the importance of discussion and interaction in learning, it is paramount that students of
+<div align="center"> Given the importance of discussion and interaction in learning, it is paramount that students of

 our college have accessibility to a platform that would allow them to host a discussion/debate.